KBC Group NV Decreases Stock Holdings in Sleep Number Co. (NASDAQ:SNBR)

 Wall Street Analyst Weigh In

 A number of analysts have issued reports on the company.
-UBS Group decreased their target price on Sleep Number from $40.00 to $38.00 and set a “neutral” rating for the company in a research report on Thursday, July 28th.
-StockNews.com initiated coverage on Sleep Number in a report on Wednesday, October 12th.
+StockNews.com assumed coverage on Sleep Number in a research report on Wednesday, October 12th.
 They issued a “buy” rating for the company.
+UBS Group cut their price target on Sleep Number from $40.00 to $38.00 and set a “neutral” rating for the company in a report on Thursday, July 28th.
 One equities research analyst has rated the stock with a sell rating, three have given a hold rating and one has issued a buy rating to the stock.
 According to MarketBeat, the company currently has a consensus rating of “Hold” and a consensus price target of $44.25.

 Sleep Number Price Performance